🎞️ View video tutorial: Viewing interaction alerts

 📌 Note: If a medication or allergy was not included in the interaction check, a warning appears at the top of the alerts panel.
 Not included in analysis appears in red beside the specific medication or allergy that was not included.
 This can happen if, for example, you recorded a medication without a DIN.

 2. Click an alert to view more information about it, or click the Full Report button.
-The Vigilance Santé portal opens in your web browser, showing the details of the alert(s).
-For more information on using the Vigilance Santé portal, see Navigating the Vigilance Santé portal.
+The Vigilance Santé website opens in your web browser, showing the details of the alert(s).
+For more information on using the Vigilance Santé website, see Navigating the Vigilance Santé website.

 3. Manage the interactions appropriately.
 Regardless of the level of alert, you are not prevented from prescribing.
 It is your responsibility to manage the interactions - for example, you may choose to prescribe a different medication or discontinue one of the patient's existing medications.

-4. Click Close or Save in the prescription window when you are finished, and close the Vigilance Santé portal if you opened it.
+4. Click Close or Save in the prescription window when you are finished, and close the Vigilance Santé website if you opened it.

 Updated September 24, 2021